Rabbit Rhythms September 2022 - Issue 100!

 Keep an eye on the weather report even into the autumn months.
 If it's going to hit 85F/29C, make arrangements to keep bunny cool.
 This means checking water at least twice a day as heavy drinking and evaporation can drain their supply.
 Other cooling options include fans, shade, coming inside, frozen water bottles to cuddle or chilled ceramic floor tiles, and maybe a little chilled fruit as a treat.
 (Fruit is bunny candy.
 Always serve in extreme moderation.)

-We have more information in our paper book, The Rabbit Raising Problem Solver, and our ebooks, Keep Your Rabbits Healthy and Rabbit Reproduction.
-All of our ebooks are 30% off!
+We have more information in the paperback book, The Rabbit Raising Problem Solver, and our ebooks, Keep Your Rabbits Healthy and Rabbit Reproduction.

 The bunnies have been hard at work since Easter, getting things ready for Bunny Christmas.
 They have just announced a sneak peek to the Christmas Catalog.
 If you would like to get a glimpse, click HERE.